 Compound heterozygous is considered severe or “at risk”.
 High homocysteine has a high risk factor for numerous diseases.
 The MTHFR mutations with homozygous or compound heterozygous are more likely to have elevated homocysteine and greater risk of heart disease.

 MTHFR test is extremely important to evaluate DNA methylation function.
 Mutations occurs in over 80% of the population.

 - Why don’t I just measure homocysteine?
-Every single doctor that dismisses MTHFR testing as necessary likes to correlate it with homocysteine.
-The problem is that the reason you test for MTHFR mutations is not because of homocysteine but rather to find out if you have enough usable folate for your methylation.
+The reason you test for MTHFR mutations is not because of homocysteine but rather to find out if you have enough usable folate for your methylation.
 Homocysteine is not the best marker for methylation; Folate + MTHFR are!
 Example: MTHFR C677T raises homocysteine levels but CBS (Cystathionine Beta Synthase) C699T lowers homocysteine.
 If you have a homozygous mutation of MTHFR and a homozygous mutation of CBS your homocysteine may look normal but your body will not have enough conversion of homocysteine into methionine and you will be in undermethylation.
 There are other known factors that can also elevate homocysteine like thyroid disorder and kidney disease.

 Instructions for the collection kit

 We ship from California and below you will find an estimate of when to expect delivery of MTHFR test kits by free shipping (first class mail).
 Add one to two days for processing:

 Orders from the West Coast: 3 for 4 days

 Orders from the Mid West: 4 to 6 days

 Orders from the East Coast: 6 to 7 days